On 29 January 1962

-Alchiek widely regarded as one of the greatest martial artists to come out of Europe.
-He held a 4th Dan in Aikido, a 2nd Dan in Karate, a 2nd Dan in Kendo and a 3rd Dan in Judo.
+Alcheik is widely regarded as one of the greatest martial artists to come out of Europe.
+He held the ranks of 4th Dan in Aikido, 2nd Dan in Karate, 2nd Dan in Kendo and 3rd Dan in Judo.

-Born in Algeria, in June 1931, of Turkish origin, Alchiek grew up in Tunisia, where his martial arts journey began.
-His first art was judo and achieved his 3rd Dan at a young age.
+Born in Algeria, in June 1931, of Turkish origin, Alcheik grew up in Tunisia, where his martial arts journey began.
+His first art was Judo and achieved his 3rd Dan at a young age.

-On his return to France, Alchiek became the technical director of the French Aikido and Kendo.
-Alchiek also wanted to spread the teachings and philosophy of Mochizuki.
-He organised meetings, gala and seminars and eventually established the organisation, European Yoseikan.
+On his return to France, Alcheik became the Technical Director of the French Aikido and Kendo.
+Alcheik also wanted to spread the teachings and philosophy of Mochizuki.
+He organised meetings, gala, and seminars and eventually established the organisation, European Yoseikan.

-During the early 1960s there was growing political unrest in Algeria.
-Some in the country wanted indeependce from France, whereas others wanted to remain a colony of France.
-The Secret Army Organisation (OAS) was founded in 1961 by a group determined to prevent Algerian Independence and willing to use acts o terrorism.
-It is believed that Alchiek may have been recruited to be part of a force fighting against the OAS.
+During the early 1960s, there was growing political unrest in Algeria.
+Some in the country wanted independence from France, whereas others wanted to remain a colony of France.
+The Secret Army Organisation (OAS) was founded in 1961 by a group determined to prevent Algerian Independence and willing to use acts of terrorism.
+It is believed that Alcheik may have been recruited to be part of a force fighting against the OAS.

-It is believed that Alchiek and seventeen of his men were in a villa in Algiers, when they received a parcel bomb that killed them.
+It is believed that Alcheik and seventeen of his men were in a villa in Algiers when they received a parcel bomb that killed them.
 The villa had been a base for interrogating alleged OAS members.